• Menu

 Mule deer in Rocky Mountain Arsenal.

 Rocky Mountain Arsenal is a nearly 17,000-acre wildlife refuge housed on a former United States Army chemical weapons manufacturing facility.
-The Commerce City refuge is home to more than 330 native species, including prairie dogs, bison, and white pelican.
+The Commerce City refuge is home to more than 330 native species, including prairie dogs, bison, and white pelicans.

 The army built the arsenal in 1942 at the height of World War II to build chemical weapons.
-It closed years later in 1985 and in 1987 underwent intense cleanup.
+It closed decades later in 1985 and in 1987 underwent intense cleanup.
 Congress made it a national wildlife refuge in 1992, in part because of its bald eagle inhabitants.
 It has continued to grow into a popular tourist attraction.

 Rocky Mountain Arsenal National Wildlife Refuge Bison Herd Commerce City CO